ajbowen249/GoTutorial/README.md

 Underscores in Go act as placeholders for symbol names that syntactically must exist, but are not being used.
 Go is very picky about unused bindings, and will not compile with them (the same also goes for unused imports).

-By now, I bet you're thinking, "cool, no semicolons".
+By now, I bet you're thinking, "cool, no semicolons."
 You're in for some mild disappointment.
 Go, like many languages, organizes blocks of code into statements.
 Go is very picky about its styling, and, for example, will not compile with clamshell-style bracing, only K&R. Technically, having a semicolon everywhere you would expect them is valid Go syntax, but since Go is picky about its styling, it can figure out where statements begin and end without the usual verbosity.
 One place you will still use semicolons (at least, idiomatically) is in *short statements*.
 To understand them, we'll start with something familiar:
 ```go
    for i := 0; i < 10; i++ {
         fmt.Println(i)